top of page

 “...pray to your Father, who is in secret...”

 That’s the second key.
-You come alone because your Father with His love is already waiting there for you.
-Even if you feel cold or sinful, even if your mind is foggy or your life in turmoil—even then, draw near to Him.
+You come alone because your Father, with His love, is already waiting there for you.
+Even if you feel cold or sinful, even if your mind is foggy or your life in turmoil, even then, draw near to Him.
 He is waiting for you.
 He sees it all, and He reaches out to you in the midst of your circumstances.
 He longs to commune with you.
 Rest under the light of His gaze.
 Believe in His tender, fatherly love.
-Out of that place, faith will rise.
-So will cleansing.
-And true prayer will be born.
+Out of that place, faith will rise, cleansing will come, and true prayer will be born.

 Be Certain Of An Answer